water-sucks/libtcs34725/README.md

 ## Installation

+**NOTE: This is a Linux-only library that relies on an I2C interface.
+Prefer using and/or developing this on Linux hosts.**

 There are a few ways to install this for local development: a `Makefile`, using Zig, or using Nix.